 Enrollment limited to 12 students

-Michele Liebler received her B.F.A. from Purchase College in painting and drawing and her M.F.A. from Brooklyn College.
-She studied with Mary Beth McKenzie and Burt Silverman.
-She has exhibited in such venues as Parrish Art Museum, Arnot Art Museum, National Academy Museum, Butler Institute of American Art and private collections internationally.
-She received numerous awards including Elizabeth Greenshields Foundation Grant, GIP Grant, Horlick Painting Award, and Arnot Art Museum Award for Painting.
+Liebler has exhibited in such venues as Parrish Art Museum, Arnot Art Museum, National Academy Museum, Butler Institute of American Art, College of Notre Dame, University of Pittsburgh, and private collections internationally.
+She has received numerous awards including an Elizabeth Greenshields Foundation Grant, GIP Grant, Horlick Painting Award, the Charles L. Tenenbaum Award, CUNY Graduate Investment Research Grant, Ralph Weiler Prize, the Stefan Hirsch Award, the Edward Mooney Traveling Scholarship, and Arnot Art Museum Award for Painting.
 She is represented by First Street Gallery in NYC.
-She has years of experience teaching workshops and classes at the National Academy Museum & School.
-And at the Art Students League she has taught several workshops and regularly substitutes for Mary Beth McKenzie.
+Her work is in many private collections both in the U.S. and abroad.
+She has years of experience teaching workshops and classes at the National Academy Museum & School and at The Art Students League.